leonardosalasd/minify-obfuscate-cli/README.md

 **A high-performance Python orchestrator for automated web asset optimization and source code protection.**

-`minify-obfuscate-cli` provides a zero-config build pipeline to minify HTML/CSS and obfuscate JavaScript in bulk.
+`minify-obfuscate-cli` provides an automated build pipeline to minify HTML/CSS and obfuscate JavaScript in bulk.
 Designed for developers who need to protect their intellectual property and optimize production delivery without manual overhead.

 ---